 Tolo, Greece is at the heart of one of the most storied provinces of Greece.
-On a recent trip to beautiful Tolo, we explored some of the most exciting sights in Greece.
+On a recent trip to beautiful Tolo, in the Argolid, we explored some of the most exciting sights in Greece.
 The landscape and the food of the northern Peloponnese are also spectacular.

-Tolo (Tolon) is that idyllic beach town you’ve been dreaming about.
-It’s on its own dreamy gulf, at the heart of a culturally rich region of Greece, full of archaeological and natural treasures.
+Tolo, Greece – population 2500 in summer – is that idyllic beach town you’ve been dreaming about.
+With the soul of simple fishing village, Tolo (Tolon) is at the heart of a culturally rich region of Greece – full of archaeological sites and natural treasures.

 How to Get to Tolo, Argolida